Repealing the Clean Water Act Could Devastate Our Waters

 In order for environmental protection laws to work as intended, they must be science-based and free of loopholes such as the proposed exception for smaller waterways the Trump administration hopes to create.
 Enforcement agencies must act to minimize exceptions, not create new ones.
 The inter-connectivity of the nations’ waters means pollution in one area soon spreads downstream to others.
 Even locations far from the source of contaminants may nevertheless lose their supply of clean water.

-The move to strike Obama’s provisions from the Clean Water Act hardly mark the first time the Trump administration has exhibited utter disregard for the safety of citizens’ drinking water.
+The move to strike Obama’s provisions from the Clean Water Act hardly mark the first time the Trump administration has exhibited disregard for the safety of citizens’ drinking water.
 Five years after the crisis began, the water in Flint, MI, remains as polluted as ever, and children continue to suffer poisoning from lead and other contaminants.
-To date, the administration has failed to address the issue even as industry giant Nestlé continues to pump limited supplies of clean water from the area to bottle and sell.
+To date, the administration has failed to address the issue even as Nestlé continues to pump limited supplies of clean water to bottle and sell.

 Additionally, should the provisions be repealed, native wildlife will experience decimation.
 80 percent of America’s native birds and 50 percent of migratory birds rely upon wetlands for survival.
 If these areas lose protection, hundreds of species of birds will perish, as will the larger predators who prey upon them.